 optimist jobs.
 Optimist jobs don't have any fixed wall time

-The most used formats for the walltime specification is
+The most used formats for the time specification is

 HH:MM:SS, where DD is days, HH hours, MM minutes and SS